 Despite his dazzling talent, Basil D'Oliveira, who was born today, will always be remembered for the wrong reasons.
 "Dolly" was excluded from playing top-class cricket in South Africa because he was a Cape Colored.
 He came to play league cricket in England, was snapped up by Worcestershire, and within a couple of years was making his Test debut for England at 34 against West Indies at Lord's.
 Despite all-round success, he was controversially omitted from the team to tour South Africa in 1968-69, only to be called up as a replacement for the injured Tom Cartwight.
 But the South African government made it known that D'Oliveira was not welcome, forcing the tour to be cancelled and sparking an international incident that was not resolved for 25 years.
 Throughout the fracas D'Oliveira exuded decency and dignity.

-The day Shahid Afridi broke the record for the fastest hundred in one-day history for 17 years.
+The day Shahid Afridi broke the record for the fastest hundred in one-day history.
 Promoted to pinch-hit at No. 3 in his first ODI innings, Shahid Afridi savaged Sri Lanka in the KCA Centenary Tournament match in Nairobi.
 He took only 37 balls to reach three figures, comfortably beating Sanath Jayasuriya's existing record of 48.
 And that wasn't the only record to go: Afridi hit 11 sixes (equalling Jayasuriya's ODI record); the 28 runs he took off one over from Jayasuriya was then a record for batsmen not called Jayasuriya.
 Afridi held the century record for 17 years till it was overtaken by Corey Anderson (36 balls).
 A year later, it was surpassed by AB de Villiers (31).